Yask00/React/Redux/README.md

         * `Dev-mode middleware` was added to catch accidental mutations
         * The `Redux DevTools` Extension was automatically set up
         * The middleware and DevTools enhancers were composed together and added to the store
     * `createSlice` lets you write reducers that use the Immer library to enable writing immutable updates using "mutating" JS syntax like state.value = 123, with no spreads needed.
 It also automatically generates `action creator functions` for each reducer, and generates `action type strings` internally based on your reducer's names.
-Finally, it works great with TypeScript.
+Finally, it works great with TypeScript. `createSlice` API that will help us simplify our Redux reducer logic and actions.
+        * We can write the case reducers as functions inside of an object, instead of having to write a switch/case statement
+        * The reducers will be able to write shorter immutable update logic
+        * All the action creators will be generated automatically based on the reducer functions we've provided
 * Redux Toolkit's `createSlice` and `createReducer` APIs use `Immer` inside to allow us to write "`mutating`" update logic that becomes correct immutable updates.
-* We can `read` data from the store with `useSelector`, and `dispatch` actions using `useDispatch`.
+* We can `read` data from the store with `useSelector`, and `dispatch` actions using `useDispatch`. `useSelector` automatically subscribes to the Redux store for us
 * Put a React-Redux `<Provider>` component around your `<App />`: `<Provider store={store}>`
 * Redux Toolkit is already written in `TypeScript`, so its `TS type definitions` are built in.
 * Typical `ACTION`: